 Far fewer people know what is phonemic awareness is than most people know about phonics.

-You’re not born, regrettably, with an ability with phonemic awareness, That is only gained through constant and repeated exposure to reading, speaking and listening.
-My teach my child to read would incorporate playing simple word segmentation or oral blending games to help him to develop phonemic awareness.
+You’re not born, regrettably, with an ability with phonemic awareness, Which is only gained through constant and repeated exposure to reading, speaking and listening.
+My teaching my child to read would incorporate playing simple word segmentation or oral blending games to help him to develop phonemic awareness.

 How To Incorporate Reading Bedtime Stories With Phonemic Awareness